Klara-Iva/Klara-Iva/README.md

 - Hi there 👋
 - 👩🏻‍🎓 Student at Faculty of Electrical Engineering, Computer Science and Information Technology Osijek
 - 💕 Kotlin lover
-- 🌱 Currently learning PHP
+- 🌱 Striving for more knowledge
 <!--

 **Klara-Iva/Klara-Iva** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.